Topics on this page

 Modifications (changes) to child support do not happen automatically.
 One of the parents must request that the court change the child support order, using a written “motion” – a formal request to the court.
-The circuit court will have free “motion” forms that you can fill out.
+Circuit court forms are available on the Maryland Courts website.

 The court that makes the original child support award can modify the order if the parties’ situations materially change.
 “Material” means that the change matters and is relevant to the situation.